adam-grant-hendry/cz-emoji/README.md

-# commitizen-conventional-emoji
+# cz-emoji
-A `commitizen` template like `commitizen-emoji`, but adhering closer to the Conventional Commit 1.0.0 spec
+A `commitizen` plugin like `commitizen-emoji`, but more consistent with the [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/) spec and addition of custom emojis in messages.